A thali is a lot to pair with one wine. On a single platter, you have salt, spice, acid, fat, and sweetness, all moving at once.

 2. The Red Bridge: Chilled Gamay (Beaujolais)

-If you must go red, you must go light.
+If you want red, keep it light.

 - The Pour: A Morgon or Fleurie served slightly chilled.